Self-Guided Inner West Street Art Walk

 Stop 10 – Camperdown Park and St Stephens Church

-If you prefer the idea of a more formal walking tour with a knowledgeable guide, you might like to check out Culture Scouts tours.
-I have not managed to get along to one yet, but I have heard good things.
+If you prefer the idea of a more formal walking tour with a knowledgeable guide, you might like to check out Local Sauce tours.

-I have made a map on Newtown Enmore Street Art Google map that will help you find all the spots I mentioned and a whole lot more!
+I have made a Newtown Enmore Street Art Google map that will help you find all the spots I mentioned and a whole lot more!